-Prerequisite: MATH 097 with a grade of C or better, or an appropriate Accuplacer exam score
+Prerequisite: MATH 097 with a grade of C or better, or an appropriate Accuplacer exam score perspectives and approaches are taken for individual topics, this content course is not a methods course in the teaching of mathematics.

 MATH 149.
 Mathematics for Elementary Teachers II